-7.12 Ranking
+7.167.12 Ranking

+7.16.17.12.1 For OnsightIsolation, Flash, and Modified Redpoint Format competition rounds, each competitor attempting a route will be ranked on that route in the following order:

+[not used]

-- 7.12.1 For Onsight, Flash, and Modified Redpoint Format competition rounds, each competitor attempting a route will be ranked on that route in the following order: - a) all competitors scored as TOP; then - b) all other competitors in descending order of the score awarded to that competitor. - 7.12.2 For Onsight, Flash, and Modified Redpoint Format competition rounds with more than one (1) route, the Ranking will be determined as follows: - a) Any competitor who does not start at least one route in their Starting Group they are eligible to start in the round will be unranked in the round and their result marked Did Not Start or with another appropriate IRM.
+- a) all competitors scored as TOP; then - b) all other competitors in descending order of the score awarded to that competitor.

+For OnsightIsolation, Flash, and Modified Redpoint 7.16.27.12.2 Format competition rounds with more than one (1) route, the Ranking will be determined as follows:

-- b) Each competitor starting at least one route in the round (and eligible to start that route) shall be awarded Ranking Points for each route equal to their fractional ranking on the relevant route.
+- a) Any competitor who does not start at least one route in their Starting Group they are eligible to start in the round will be unranked in the round and their result marked Did Not Start or with another appropriate IRM. - b) Each competitor starting at least one route in the round (and eligible to start that route) shall be awarded Ranking Points for each route equal to their fractional ranking on the relevant route.
 For the avoidance of doubt, if a competitor starting at least one route does not start another route (other routes), the competitor shall be ranked last (i.e., equivalent to a score of zero (0)) on the route(s) they did not start, and awarded the appropriate Ranking Points.
-Note: in this case the competitor may be marked as DNS for one or more routes, but not marked DNS for the round. - c) The ranking of competitors within their Starting Group will be calculated in ascending order of the Geometric Points awarded to each competitor (i.e., lower Geometric Points is better), where the Geometric Points awarded are determined by calculating the geometric mean of the Ranking points for each route, as shown in the following formulas:
+Note: in this case the competitor may be marked as DNS for one or more routes, but not marked DNS for the round. - The ranking of competitors within their Starting Group will be calculated in ascending order of the Geometric Points awarded to each competitor (i.e., lower Geometric Points is better), where the Geometric Points awarded are determined by calculating the geometric mean of the Ranking points for each route, as shown in the following formulas: